prmr/SoftwareDesign/modules/Module-02.md

 Exercises prefixed with **(+)** are optional, more challenging questions aimed to provide you with additional design and programming experience.
 Exercises prefixed with **(P)** (for "project") will incrementally guide you towards the ultimate completion of a complete Solitaire application.

+For maximum learning effectiveness, I recommend peeking at the [answers](answers/Answers-02.md) only after giving the problems an honest try.

 0. Design and implement a well-encapsulated abstraction to represent a "hand" of cards in a player's hand as a Java class `Hand`.
 A `Hand` should be able to contain between 0 and `N` cards, where `N` is a a parameterizable upper bound that will depend on the card game being played (e.g., 5 for draw poker, 13 for bridge, etc.).
-Implement the following services on a `Hand`: `add(Card)`, `remove(Card)`, `isEmpty()`, `size()`, and `isFull()`.
+Implement the following services on a `Hand`: `add(Card)`, `remove(Card)`, `contains(Card)`, `isEmpty()`, `size()`, and `isFull()`.
+Find a way to provide access to the cards in the hand.
 Ensure that all the rules of encapsulation seen in Module 1 are respected and use Design by Contract to clarify valid and invalid inputs.

 0. Make is possible to compare two hands using the [Comparable](http://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html) interface.
 Sort hands by increasing number of cards in the hand.
 Write a small driver program to test your class.